localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 - Create ephemeral cloud sandboxes for testing your infrastructure locally or on CI pipelines.
 - Activate analytics for LocalStack in CI runs to get insights into your infrastructure test runs.
 - Utilize enhanced, faster AWS services such as S3, Step Functions, DynamoDB and ElastiCache.
-- Get started with a fully-local developer environment with the new LocalStack Desktop Application.
+- Start with a fully local developer environment with the new LocalStack Desktop Application.

 And much more!
 LocalStack makes it easy to build & test local-first cloud applications, all while improving the **inner dev loop**.
 We are excited to share our recent developments in this release, and discuss how you can get started with them!